Finnish Reform Movement: Formation

 On 19 June 2017, Sampo Terho announced that a new party would be formed based on the New Alternative parliamentary group under the name Blue Reform.
 The parliamentary group still saw some changes, as on 22 June 2017, Ritva Elomaa left the group to re-join the Finns Party, after which the group had 19 members left.
 On 30 June 2017, Hanna Mäntylä left the Parliament to work for the Council of Europe and she was replaced by the substitute MP Matti Torvinen (the highest-placed non-elected True Finns candidate).
 Torvinen subsequently left the Finns Party and joined the New Alternative.

 On 15 November 2017, the Blue Reform was officially registered as a political party.
-The first party convention, organized on 16 December 2017, elected Terho as the first chairman of the party and MP Matti Torvinen as the party secretary.
+The first party convention, organized on 16 December 2017, elected Terho as the first chairperson of the party and MP Matti Torvinen as the party secretary.

 The popularity of the party lagged behind for the rest of its term in Sipilä cabinet.
 For example, according to a Helsingin Sanomat opinion poll conducted in May 2018, Blue Reform had a popular support of 1.7 percent, making it the least popular group represented in the Parliament of Finland.
 The party also saw two defections, as MP Kaj Turunen defected to the National Coalition Party in April 2018 and MP Maria Lohela to Movement Now in January 2019.

 On 8 March 2019, Juha Sipilä asked permission from President of Finland Sauli Niinistö to dissolve the cabinet, because of the failure to reach agreement on the controversial health care reform.
 The cabinet was dissolved that day but was requested to continue on a caretaker basis until a new government was formed.

 Fall from the Parliament

 Blue Reform took part in the parliamentary election on 14 April 2019, but failed to get a single seat.
 Terho ensured after the election that the party would continue its operations, as it still had multiple representatives in local councils.

 On 3 May 2019, Terho announced he would step down as the Chair of the Blue Reform in June 2019.
-On 8 June 2019, Kari Kulmala was elected the new chairman.
+On 8 June 2019, Kari Kulmala was elected the new chair.

-In September 2021, Petri Roininen, the corporate director of Investors House, was elected the new chairman of the party.
+In September 2021, Petri Roininen, the corporate director of Investors House, was elected the new chairperson of the party.

 Politics

-Blue Reform says that it wants a society that encourages people to work, to found businesses and to care about others and ensures a living for every citizen.
-The party also respects family values and says that "the only interest group it works for is the people of Finland".
-In addition, Blue Reform says that it respects human rights and denounces all hatred towards human beings.
+Blue Reform said that it wanted a society that encourages people to work, to found businesses and to care about others and ensures a living for every citizen.
+The party also respected family values and said that "the only interest group it works for is the people of Finland".
+In addition, Blue Reform said that it respected human rights and denounced all hatred towards human beings.